King Henry IV

 Whilst Henry’s achievements fending off domestic challenges had finally started bearing fruit, Henry also had to deal with Scottish border raids and the ongoing conflicts which would consistently arise with France.

 In 1402, following the Battle of Homildon Hill Scottish border raids would be quashed for around another hundred years.
-The twelve year old King James I was captured and would remain an English prisoner for almost two decades.
+The twelve year old King James I of Scotland was captured and would remain an English prisoner for almost two decades.

 Back in Wales, the English royalist forces slowly but surely gained the upper hand and ebbed away at Welsh resistance, culminating in the fall of Harlech Castle in 1409.